DavDiva/DavDiva/README.md

 ### Hi there 👋
-### I am young and motivated person that is actively learning 🌱 C/C++ 🔥 and step by step preparing for the carreer of C/C++ Developer.
+### I am a Master student in Computer Systems Software Engineering at National Technical University of Ukraine "Kyiv Polytechnic Institute".
-### Currently I am learning myself :bowtie: but already looking for a project to join to make my progress faster :zap:.
+### I am young and motivated person who is actively learning 🌱 C/C++ 🔥 and step by step preparing for the carreer of C/C++ Developer.

-### I spend every day for 7-8 hours for learning and for coding, so I hope to get first internship very soon.
+### Currently I am looking for a project to join to make my progress faster :zap: and to start my carreer.

 ### 📫 How to reach me: please contact me via email ivanchevska.diana@gmail.com if you have suitable vacancy opennings or would like to help me as a mentor.
 ###